PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 When the `adderservice` receives a connection, the `socket` stream is also objectified (passed to the `nos` function and reassigned back as the `socket` reference).

-Then we use the `pump` module to pipe from the `socket` (object) stream to our `matcher` stream and back to the `socket` stream.
+Then we use the `pump` module to pipe from the `socket` stream to our `matcher` stream and back to the `socket` stream.

 The `matcher` stream is created via the `createMatcherStream` function.
 This returns a transform object stream (using `through.obj`).

-This means as each serialized object comes through the TCP connection, it's parsed and passed on to the `matcher` stream and the function passed to `through.obj` recieves the object (as `object`) and passes it to `patterns.lookup`.
+This means as each serialized object comes through the TCP connection, it's parsed and passed on to the `matcher` stream.
+The function passed to `through.obj` receives the object (as `object`) and passes it to `patterns.lookup`.

 The `pattern.lookup` function checks the incoming object (`{role: 'adder', cmd: 'add', first: 1, second: 3}`) and finds that there is a match (`{role: 'adder', cmd: 'add'}`).
 Every property in the pattern object (`{role: 'adder', cmd: 'add'}`) has to be matched by the query object (`{role: 'adder', cmd: 'add', first: 1, second: 3}`) but a match will still occur if the query object has additional keys that aren't specified in the pattern object.